The Most Important Chemical Regulator of Respiration

 CO2 and pH Balance

 When CO2 levels rise, it diffuses into the cerebrospinal fluid surrounding the brain, where it reacts with water to form carbonic acid.
-And this acid dissociates into bicarbonate and hydrogen ions, leading to a decrease in pH (acidosis).
+This acid dissociates into bicarbonate and hydrogen ions, leading to a decrease in pH (acidosis).
 The central chemoreceptors detect this change in pH, which is a more reliable indicator of CO2 levels than measuring CO2 directly.

 Neural Response to Chemoreceptor Signals